CenterDevice/MiniFSWatcher/README.md

 With the `AggregateEvents` option, you'll only receive one file event when the respective file handle is closed and thus no more consecutive changes will occure.
-If multiple write operations were performed, only one "changed" event is triggerd.
+If multiple write operations were performed, only one "changed" event is triggered.
 If a file is created _and_ changed (i.e. due to a copy operation), you'll only receive one "created" event.

 ### Getting information about the process causing the change